meows/racket/docs/conditionals.md

 ## `if`

-`if` is a function which takes 3 inputs.
+`if` is a function which takes 3 inputs:
- * the first is a _condition_, which means a boolean expression that is used to determine how a function will work
+ * the first is a _condition_, which means a boolean expression that's used to determine how a function will work
  * the second is an expression that will be returned if the condition is `true`
  * the third is an expression that will be returned if the condition is `false`

+The definition is a bit hard to understand, so let's go into an example:

 ``` clojure
 (define x 10)